Andrercouto/GeneralizedLinearModels/LogisticRegression/README.md

 The unknown parameters ${\alpha}$ and ${\beta}_1$, ${\beta}_2$,..., ${\beta}_k$ are usually estimated through maximum likelihood.
 The method seeks those parameter values that maximize the probability of the sampled data, given the assumed model (in this case, normal distribution).

-It's important to know that every observation has a p0 and p1 (that is, the probabilities that the observation's class is 0 or 1, respectively), and the sum of these values is necessarily equal to 1.
+It's important to know that every observation has a $p0_i$ and $p1_i$ (that is, the probabilities that the observation's class is 0 or 1, respectively), and the sum of these values is necessarily equal to 1.
 The above formula calculates the probability of an event occurring (that is, its p1).
-The p0 could be calculated using the same formula without the "-" and exponentiating the denominator, or by subtracting p1 from 1.
+The p0 could be calculated subtracting p1 from 1.

 ### T-Test